YANBForwarder/YANBF/README.md

         - the bootloader does the same thing as the DSiWare template, in actuality

 ## How to use:
-1. Install Python 3 for your PC: http://python.org/downloads
 1. Go to https://github.com/lifehackerhansol/YANBF/releases, and download the appropriate zip file for your PC OS
 1. Go to https://github.com/RocketRobz/NTR_Forwarder/releases, and download the zip file that is not the source code
 1. Extract the zip files
 1. From the DS Game Forwarder Pack, copy everything in the for SD card root folder to your SD card root
 1. From YANBF, copy bootstrap.cia to your SD card root
 1. Download the latest TWiLight Menu++ version [here](https://github.com/DS-Homebrew/TWiLightMenu/releases).
-Only get the `3DS.7z` file.
+Only get the `3DS.7z` file
-1. In the 7z file, go to `_nds`, `TWiLightMenu`, and `extras`.
+1. In the 7z file, go to `_nds`, `TWiLightMenu`, and `extras`
-1. Drag the `apfix.pck` and `widescreen.pck` file to `sd:/_nds/ntr-forwarder/`.
+1. Drag the `apfix.pck` and `widescreen.pck` file to `sd:/_nds/ntr-forwarder/`

+### Using the command-line program
 1. Open a terminal or command prompt and cd inside the generator folder
-1. Run pip install -r requirements.txt
-1. Run python3 generator.py <path to ROM on your SD card>
+1. Run `generator <path to ROM on your SD card>`
-    - Make sure to replace <path to ROM on your SD card> with the full path to your ROM
+    - Make sure to replace `<path to ROM on your SD card>` with the full path to your ROM
     - this ROM MUST BE ON YOUR SD CARD!
 It will fail to generate properly otherwise!
-1. An output.cia will be generated.
-Copy this to your SD card
+1. The resulting CIA, by default, will be available in `sd:/cias` folder
 1. Boot your 3DS and install both CIAs using FBI

+### Using the graphical user interface
+1. Open the `generator` folder, then:
+    - Windows: Open YANBF-GUI.exe
+    - macOS:
+        1. Open YANBF-GUI.dmg
+        1. Install YANBFGenerator app
+    - Linux:
+        1. Open YANBF-GUI.AppImage
+1. Set the generator directory to the path of your `generator` folder.
+A file browser icon next to the input can help with this
+1. Drag and drop as many ROMs as you need on your SD card to the app.
+    - These ROMs MUST BE ON YOUR SD CARD!
+It will fail to generate properly otherwise!
+1. Click the Download button to start the generation process
+1. The resulting CIA, by default, will be available in `sd:/cias` folder
+1. Boot your 3DS and install all CIAs using FBI

 ## Updating files:
 ### Using Universal-Updater